-The Company did not repurchase any of its common stock or Class A common stock under these authorizations or otherwise during the three-months ended June 30, 2018.
+The Company did not repurchase any shares of common stock or Class A common stock under these authorizations during the three-months ended September 30, 2018.

 Item 6.
 Exhibits

 The following exhibits are filed as part of this Quarterly Report: